libglvnd-1.7.0

 While installing this package can help prevent a lot of issues down the road, this package can come with some caveats and all of them are in relation to BLFS.
 BLFS naturally expects that the only OpenGL vendor is Mesa, so the instructions will thus assume that this package has not been installed.
 The following have known issues, and solutions:

 • Mesa: In BLFS, a patch is listed in the Mesa page and will instruct you to apply it.
-This will cause an issue unless you explictly tell the build system not to link against this package's libraries, which means having it build its own OpenGL implementations, which will cause issues of its own.
+This will cause an issue unless you explicitly tell the build system not to link against this package's libraries, which means having it build its own OpenGL implementations, which will cause issues of its own.
 The exact error the patch causes is a linking error in the final set of steps when building the demos as it expects functions that are not found in the specific libraries from this package it tries to link against.

 Either don't apply that patch or follow this book's Mesa-25.1.5 page instead.
-Thanks to Mesa's build system autodetecting if libglvnd is installed, the installation instructions don't change that much between this book and BLFS.
+Thanks to Mesa's build system auto-detecting if libglvnd is installed, the installation instructions don't change that much between this book and BLFS.
 The main differences are lib32 support and not listing the demos patch.

-• GLU: In BLFS, the GLU page explictly sets the GL vendor to be Mesa as the build system will otherwise expect libglvnd and libOpenGL to be installed.
+• GLU: In BLFS, the GLU page explicitly sets the GL vendor to be Mesa as the build system will otherwise expect libglvnd and libOpenGL to be installed.
 While the BLFS page instructions lead to a successful compilation, the resulting library does not function properly.
 You should follow the SLFS GLU page instead.
 It also does check if the vendor is Mesa.

 Contents